How to Combat Misinformation and Find Reputable Sources Online

 Look Into Their Experience

 A person doesn’t always need an advanced degree to be qualified to speak on a subject.
-For example, a journalist with years of experience covering politics could be a reliable source to better understand the election, even though they may not have a master’s degree.
+For example, a journalist with years of experience covering health issues could be a reliable source to better understand news about mental health treatment options, even though they may not have a master’s degree.

 Use Reputable Websites